corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/developing/api/amqp-serialization-default-evolution.md

 {{< /tabs >}}

-For this to work we have had to add a new constructor that allows nodes with the class at version B to create an instance from serialised form of that class from an older version, in this case version A as per our example above.
+For this to work, we would have to add a new constructor that allows nodes with the class at version B to create an instance from serialised form of that class from an older version, in this case version A as per our example above.
 A sensible default for the missing value is provided for instantiation of the non null property.